 - If you’re self-employed, you can still be eligible if you meet all of the eligibility requirements.

 - People who have roommates can still be eligible for the supplement if you meet all of the requirements (this includes the requirement that rent must be greater than 30% of your income).

 - Secondary suites (i.e. suites that do not comply with zoning and bylaw requirements or that haven’t been registered with the city) are still eligible.

 The application is made in two parts.
 It must be:

 For the tenant:

-Fill out BC Housing’s application form.
+Fill out BC Housing’s application form (this was a temporary assistance program and the application form is no longer available).
 If you don’t have access to a computer, you can call their toll-free number: 1-877-757-2577 and BC Housing can send you a paper application.

 You will need to have the following information ready (you cannot pause or save the document midway through if you’re completing the application online):

 - Proof of address (i.e. driver’s license, utility bill, paystub with address, etc.).

 - Proof of monthly rent (i.e. signed tenancy agreement, rent receipt, etc.).